ManwilBahaa/GitBase/README.md

 - **(optional)** `Note` is hust a name so you can identify what the token is actually for
 - for `expiration` choose token access period
 - **As for scopes make sure  `repo` is selected**
+- click on `generate token`
+- copy the newly generated token and store it as you will need this token to access your GitHub.
+It should look something like

+<p align="center"><b>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</b></p>